joshtvill/scale-up-readiness-starter-kit/README.md

 - Cross-site transfer ambiguity and tool mismatches
 - Fragmented system readiness across QA, automation, and production
 - Risk of overloading teams with non-adoptable documentation or disconnected assets
+- Lack of structured tools for system-level root cause analysis and shared learning
+- Troubleshooting breakdowns in integrated platforms where equipment, material, and process variables interact

 ---